Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 5. Get the code and type it into your new device.

-Once you’ve done this, you’re all set!
-Your Ring camera is now connected to your new device.
+After that, your Ring camera is now connected to your new device.

 Here’s how to turn off selected Ring camera functions